dpaakash/food-diary/README.md

 App.js - React's default entry point for the application.<br />
 header.js - Header component.
 Has date and navigation buttons.<br />
 FDEditor.js - Component which lets the user add the entry on a given date.<br />
-FDViewer.js - Component which lets the user view the saved entry on a given date.
+FDViewer.js - Component which lets the user view the saved entry on a given date.<br />
+ItemAdder.js - Component which lets the user add a new food item.

 The *DB, PostgreSQL,* contains 3 tables